Joaquin Murrieta: The death of Joaquin Murrieta

 Some 25 years later, myths began to form about Murrieta.
 In 1879, O. P. Stidger reportedly heard Murrieta's sister say that the displayed head was not her brother's.
 At around the same time, numerous sightings were reported of Murrieta as a middle-aged man.
 These were never confirmed.
 His preserved head was destroyed during the 1906 San Francisco earthquake and subsequent fire.

 Murrieta's nephew, known as Procopio, became one of California's most notorious bandits of the 1860s and 1870s.
 He was said to have wanted to exceed the reputation of his uncle.

 The Real Zorro

 Murrieta is believed to have inspired the fictional character of Zorro, the lead character in the five-part serial story, The Curse of Capistrano, written by Johnston McCulley, and published in 1919 in a pulp fiction magazine.

-For some political activists of the late 20th and early 21st centuries, Murrieta has symbolized Mexican resistance against Anglo-American economic and cultural domination in California, as Spanish colonists, Native Americans, mixtos, and independent Mexicans were there first.
+For some political activists of the late 20th and early 21st centuries, Murrieta has symbolized Mexican resistance against White Anglo-Saxon Protestant domination of California, as Spanish colonists, Native Americans, mixtos, and independent Mexicans were there first.
 The "Association of Descendants of Joaquin Murrieta" says that Murrieta was not a "gringo eater", but "He wanted to retrieve the part of Mexico that was lost at that time in the Treaty of Guadalupe Hidalgo" (after the Mexican-American War).